AdobeDocs/release-notes.en/current.md

 ### Latest [!DNL Journey Optimizer] product releases

-Find out about the latest capabilities, improvements, and fixes in the [Journey Optimizer Release Notes](https://experienceleague.adobe.com/docs/journey-optimizer/using/whats-new/release-notes.html).
+New!
+Learn about the latest capabilities, improvements, and fixes in the [Journey Optimizer Release Notes](https://experienceleague.adobe.com/docs/journey-optimizer/using/whats-new/release-notes.html).

 ### New [!DNL Journey Optimizer] tutorials {#tutorials-ajo}